projectdiscovery/naabu/README.md

-   -no-color, -nc            disable colors in CLI output -silent                   display only results in output -version                  display version of naabu -stats                    display stats of the running scan -si, -stats-interval int  number of seconds to wait between showing a statistics update (default 5)
+   -no-color, -nc            disable colors in CLI output -silent                   display only results in output -version                  display version of naabu -stats                    display stats of the running scan (deprecated) -si, -stats-interval int  number of seconds to wait between showing a statistics update (default 5) (deprecated) -mp, -metrics-port int    port to expose nuclei metrics on (default 63636)
 ```

 # Installation Instructions